longhorn/website/content/kb/troubleshooting-volume-filesystem-corruption.md

 e2fsck: Get a newer version of e2fsck!
 ```

-If possible, upgrade your `e2fsprogs` to a later version.
-If not possible (e.g. on CentOS 7 or RHEL 7), the
+If possible, upgrade your `e2fsprogs` (Ext2/3/4 Filesystem Utilities) to a later version.
+If upgrading is not possible
-`instance-manager` or `instance-manager-e` container has an updated `fsck.ext4` built in and has access to attached
-Longhorn volumes.

-Follow steps 1-3 from above.
+(for example, you are running CentOS 7 or RHEL 7), you can access attached Longhorn volumes using the updated `e2fsck`
+that is built into the `instance-manager` or `instance-manager-e` container.

+1. Search for error indicators:
+   - Check if the volume is in an error state from the Longhorn UI.
+   - Check Longhorn manager pods log for system corruption error messages.
+   - If the volume is not in an error state then the file system inside Longhorn volume may be corrupted by an external
+     reason.
+2. Scale down the workload.
+3. Attach the volume to any node from the UI.

+> **Warning**
+> When a file system check tool fixes errors, it modifies the filesystem metadata and brings the filesystem to a
+  consistent state.
+However, an incorrect fix might lead to unexpected data loss or more serious filesystem corruption.
+  To mitigate the potential risk, we highly suggest that users take a snapshot or a backup of the corrupted filesystem
+  before attempting any fix.
+In case of an accident, users can recover the volume.

-4. Exec into the `instance-manager` or `instance-manager-e` pod running on the node the volume is attached to.
+4. Open a shell inside the `instance-manager` or `instance-manager-e` pod running on the node that the volume is
+   attached to:
    `kubectl exec -it -n longhorn-system instance-manager-<additional-characters> -- bash`

-Follow steps 5-8 from above.
+5. Find the block device corresponding to the Longhorn volume under `/dev/longhorn/<volume-name>`.
+6. Use a filesystem check tool to repair the filesystem.
+For example,
+   - Fix an `ext4` filesystem using [`fsck`](https://man7.org/linux/man-pages/man8/fsck.8.html).
+   - Fix an `xfs` filesystem using [`xfs_repair`](https://man7.org/linux/man-pages/man8/xfs_repair.8.html).
+7. On the Longhorn UI, detach the volume.
+8. Scale up the workload.

 Example output using Longhorn v1.4.0 (with e2fsprogs v1.46.4) and CentOS 7.9 (with e2fsprogs v1.42.9) :